silvareal/info-educatie-judet-44RT/README.md

         -make efficient functions and use them where necessary -rework the hierarchy and split jobs between parents and children */

+        -update the logging of the site

+        profile page,and error handling for qrLink
+        and from admin panel collections userName and link  ( only when missing )
 </p>